Revolutionary Association of the Women of Afghanistan: Recent activities

 RAWA collects funds to support hospitals, schools and orphanages and still run many projects in Pakistan and Afghanistan, including a project in conjunction with CharityHelp.org for orphan sponsorships.
 In 2020 RAWA restarted its mission inside Afghanistan and organized some of its events in Kabul.
 They have held events annually on International Women's Day since 2006.

-On September 27, 2006, a RAWA member for the first time (perhaps in the whole history of RAWA) appeared on a round table debate on a local Afghan TV channel, TOLO TV.
-She had a debate with a representative of a hard line Islamic fundamentalist group.
-She named the top leaders of the Islamist groups and termed them "war criminal and responsible for the ongoing tragedy in Afghanistan."
-Tolo TV censored the audio of any sections where names were called.

-On October 7, 2006, the Afghan Women's Mission (AWM) organized a fund raising event for RAWA in Los Angeles, California.
+On October 7, 2006, the Afghan Women's Mission (AWM) organized a fund-raising event for RAWA in Los Angeles, California.
 Eve Ensler was the chief guest and radio host Sonali Kolhatkar and Zoya, a member of RAWA, were among the speakers.
 "Zoya" is a pseudonym for an active member of RAWA's Foreign Committee who has traveled to many countries, including the United States, Spain and Germany.
 In 2003, she received international acclaim for her biography Zoya’s Story - An Afghan Woman's Battle for Freedom.
 In June 2008, Zoya testified to the Human Rights Commission of the German Parliament (Bundestag) to persuade the German government to withdraw its troops from Afghanistan.

-In 2009, RAWA and other women's rights groups strongly condemned a "Shia Family Code" which is claimed to legalise spousal rape within Northern Afghan Shia Muslim communities, as well as endorsing child marriage, purdah (seclusion) for married women, which was passed by President Hamid Karzai to garner support for his coalition government from hardline elements within the aforesaid communities, as well as the neighbouring Shia-dominated Islamic Republic of Iran.
-In addition to the above, the new "Family Code" also enshrines discriminatory legal status in the context of inheritance and divorce against women.

 In February 2012, the group commemorated the 25th anniversary of the death of RAWA founder Meena Keshwar Kamal with a gathering of women in Kabul.
-In August 2012, a RAWA representative was a keynote speaker at the annual convention of Veterans For Peace at the University of Maryland in College Park.

 Following the American and coalition exit from Afghanistan in August 2021, the Taliban swiftly regained control of the country.
 The new regime reinstituted an old policy of denying women and girls access to schooling.
 RAWA has operated secret schools for women to subvert this policy.